Bus and coach passenger rights

-Your other rights as a bus or coach passenger mainly apply to regular long-distance (more than 250 km) bus and coach services starting or finishing in an EU country.
+Your other rights as a bus or coach passenger mainly apply to regular long-distance (the scheduled distance of the service (not your individual trip) is 250 km or more) bus and coach services starting or finishing in an EU country.
 Some of these rights also apply to all regular services.

 EU countries can decide to exempt purely domestic regular services and services where a large part of the route - including a scheduled stop - is outside the EU.

 If the service is cancelled or delayed, you always have the right to adequate and timely information about what is happening while you are waiting.